-Meghan Markle’s Half Sister Samantha To Film ‘Celebrity Big Brother’
+Meghan Markle’s Half-Sister Samantha To Film ‘Celebrity Big Brother’

-After weeks of rumors, Meghan Markle’s sister, Samantha Markle revealed she’s going to appear on Celebrity Big Brother.
+After weeks of rumors, Meghan Markle’s sister, Samantha Markle, revealed she’s going to appear on Celebrity Big Brother.

 According to Inside Edition, Samantha told them she’ll be on the upcoming season of the popular show in Great Britain.

-She said, “Life is about cashing in.
+“Life is about cashing in.
 You take opportunities as they arise, and hopefully you enjoy the ride and make it as positive as you can.
-There’s nothing wrong with it.”
+There’s nothing wrong with it,” she said.

 The show begins filming on August 17, and Samantha said she’s not appearing on the reality TV drama to discuss her famous sister, the new Duchess of Sussex.
 She said she has better things to talk about than her sister.
 Of course, her famous sister is the reason why producers chose Samantha to appear on the show, which will feature personalities who “have been caught up in their own media storm” this season.